In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Charizard's training greatly increased its already formidable strength, and it has been seen to use more attacks than any other anime Pokémon.
 Win or lose (very probably win), you can count on Charizard to drastically weaken foes.

-Update: Alain's Charizard showcases fearsome strength, too.
+Update: Alain's Charizard deserves a mention too.

 There are so many strong Pokémon in this the show that we can't possibly list them all, but here are some of the best!